Installing a UXP panel (from a CCX file)

 Most common issues can be resolved by the following:

-• Put the CCX file on the desktop and double click there (this can help with permission issues).
+• Avoid permissions issues: put the CCX file on the desktop and double click there and make sure Adobe software has full disk permissions on MacOS.

-• Make sure the regular version of Photoshop is installed (if you have only the PS beta, the Adobe installer will warn "no compatible app", even though the PS betas can run my software just fine).
+• Make sure the regular version of Photoshop is installed and you have launched it at least once before trying to install a CCX file (while the PS beta supports plugins, the Adobe installer will still warn "no compatible app" if you have not also installed the regular version of PS).

 Windows: